 - Disinfectant levels

 - Biofilm growth rate

-You will need to identify the entry points to monitor the controls measures and who to notify when these are exceeded.
+You will need to identify the entry points to monitor the control measures and who to notify when these are exceeded.

 Establish ways to intervene if your control measures are not met

-Once your control measures are agreed upon and everything is set to a standard you are comfortable with – it’s time to establish the process in which your control measures are not met.
+Once your control measures are agreed upon and everything is set to a standard you are comfortable with – it’s time to establish the process by which your control measures are not met.

-This will be different per control measure as a drop in temperature will be managed to biofilm growth.
+This will differ per control measure as a drop in temperature will be managed to biofilm growth.

 As long as you have your measures in place, they are being monitored by the correct people, and you have a response in place, this will help prevent growth.

 Ensure you verify your plan.
 Before you begin, review your plan’s setup and if you’ve got the right people in place and the correct measures.
 If you have, then it’s time to monitor it over time.